CSB5/lofreq/faq.md

 ### Cryptic error messages: `call-parallel` fails

 `call-parallel` is really just a wrapper to `lofreq call`.
-This is easiest to debug it is to run `lodreq call` first with the same parameters, check the error message and fix the parameter choice.
+This is easiest to debug it is to run `lofreq call` first with the same parameters, check the error message and fix the parameter choice.
 Then execute `call-parallel` again with fixed parameters.